ThePICARDProject/API-backend/README.md

 6. Navigate to `./bin/Debug/net8.0` and execute `dotnet API-backend.dll`
 7. The backend service should run and begin initializing Docker Swarm.

+#### Configuration

+The API backend configuration is defined in `appsettings.<Environement>.json`.
+The configuration file will be read based on the environment, which can be initialized in an environment variable:
+1. Execute `vim ~/.bashrc`
+2. Add the following line at the bottom of the file: `export ASPNETCORE__ENVIRONMENT='<Environment>'`
+3. The Environment should be set to either `Development` or `Production`

-#### Integration with Front End Applications
+#### Integration with Front-End Applications

-Currently the PICARD server does not have an open port for making requests.
+The PICARD server does not have an open port for making requests.
 Integration should be achieved through an SSH tunnel to the server.
-In order to utilize the PICARD server, users must have ssh access to the WVU SSH Gateway, the PICARD Server, and have a user profile on the server.
-An SSH tunnel can be opened using the following steps:
+To utilize the PICARD server, users must have SSH access to the WVU SSH Gateway, the PICARD Server, and have a user profile on the server.
+An SSH tunnel can be opened by following these instructions:

 1. From the machine running the front end, open a terminal and execute `ssh -L 5080:localhost:5080 <username>@ssh.wvu.edu`
 2. After creating a tunnel to the ssh gateway, tunnel from the gateway to the PICARD server by executing `ssh -L 5080:localhost:5080 <username>@157.182.194.132`
-3. The tunnel should now allow the server to be accessed through `https://localhost:5080/` on the front end application.
+3. The tunnel should now allow server access through `https://localhost:5080/` on the front-end application.

-#### Common Errors
+#### Trouble Shooting/Common Errors

+1. File not found exceptions/error
+   1. Ensure scripts and all files are correctly copied into the content root directory as specified in the Docker Swarm documentation.
+   2. Ensure the user has execute permissions for the scripts directory in the content root directory.
+   3. Verify script files have unix line endings by executing the following:
+      1. `sudo apt-get update`
+      2. `sudo apt-get install dos2unix`
+      3. `dos2unix <pathToScript>`
+2. CORS errors:
+   1. In `appsettings.<Environment>.json`, Ensure the KestrelUrl is set to HTTP or a valid certificate is provided.
+   2. Ensure all environment variables are configured and the correct `appsettings.<Environment>.json` file is being used by the application.
+4. OS not supported
+   1. The API backend is designed to run on the Linux operating system.
+Other operating systems, such as Windows and MacOS, are not supported.

 ## API Documentation